 The benefits of local servers and CDN Servers for Multilingual SEO are listed below.

 - Having a localized and personalized IP for every locale.

 - Serving the content to the users across different geographies from different languages faster.

-- Making search engines crawl the website faster for different geographies, despite Google usually uses the USA-based user-agents, it can also crawl a website from different countries.
+- Making search engines crawl the website faster for different geographies, despite Google usually using USA-based user agents, it can also crawl a website from different countries.